vitalab/vitalab.github.io/deep-learning/_posts/2018-08-17-raindrops.md

 The first section of the generative network is a recurrent network (with LSTM) that aims at localizing raindrops.
 It does so by iteratively predicting attention maps (c.f. fig.3).

 Once the attention map is been estimated, it is fed to an autoencoder together with the input image.
 The output of the decoder is the expected image.
-More details on the auto-encoder is shown in Fig.4
+More details on the autoencoder is shown in Fig.4

 <center><img src="/deep-learning/images/raindrops/sc02.png" width="700"></center>
 <center><img src="/deep-learning/images/raindrops/sc03.png" width="600"></center>